 HISTORY OF THE CALIFORNIA GOLD RUSH

 On August 19, 1848, the New York Herald reported the news along the American East Coast of the California Gold Rush.
 It was not new news to those further West, as the gold rush had started in January and was publicized in San Francisco in March.
-However, the New York Herald was the most profitable and popular newspaper in the US at that time, and by the dawn of the American Civil War the newspaper claimed a circulation of 84,000 copies and called itself “the most largely circulated journal in the world.”
+However, the New York Herald was then the most profitable and popular newspaper in the US.
+By the dawn of the American Civil War, the newspaper claimed a circulation of 84,000 copies and called itself “the most largely circulated journal in the world.”
 In any event, the news of the gold rush spread to a much larger audience than previously and circulated the gold fever much wider than before.

-By mid-June about three-quarters of the male population of San Francisco had left for the goldfields.
-By the end of 1848, around 20,000 had come to California to seek their fortune.
+By mid-June, about three-quarters of the male population of San Francisco had left for the goldfields.
+By the end of a year, in 1848, around 20,000 had come to California to seek their fortune.
+Ultimately, about a third of a million people came to California from all over the world.

-The military governor, Colonel Richard B. Mason toured the goldfields and reported: two miners on Weber Creek gathered $17,000 of gold in just seven days; six miners with fifty Native American Indians took out 273 pounds of gold; sales at the goldfield merchandise store of San Brannan’s — a San Francisco entrepreneur — had totaled $36,000 in the three months of May, June, and July.
+The military governor, Colonel Richard B. Mason, toured the goldfields and reported: two miners on Weber Creek gathered $17,000 of gold in just seven days; six miners with fifty Native American Indians took out 273 pounds of gold; sales at the goldfield merchandise store of Samuel Brannan‘s — a San Francisco entrepreneur — had totaled $36,000 in the three months of May, June, and July.
+He became the wealthiest man in California by opening the first supply stores in Sacrament and other locations throughout the goldfields.
 It was Gold Fever.

 Gold Rush 49ers